 Flying to the USA with a US Airline

-If you’re hoping to instead fly with your dog in the cabin on an American airline out of the UK, you’re also probably out of luck.
+If you’re hoping to instead fly with your dog in the cabin on an US airline out of the UK, you’re also probably out of luck.
 There aren’t any American airlines that state that they fly pets in the cabin on flights out of the UK.

 Both Delta and United Airlines clearly state on their websites that they don’t accept any pets flying in the cabin (or as checked baggage) on flights out of the UK, despite both normally permitting pets on Transatlantic flights.
 (On the other hand, American Airlines doesn’t fly pets in the cabin on any trans-Atlantic flights.)

 Confusingly, some Delta staff have informed pet owners that they can travel with their pet in the cabin out of the UK.
-However, when people have tried to book with Delta recently (as of early 2023), their pet booking has been rejected – although I know of someone who’s booking was originally accepted, and only rejected later when they followed up!
+However, when people have tried to book with Delta recently (as of mid 2023), their pet booking has been rejected – although I know of someone who’s booking was originally accepted, and only rejected later when they followed up!

 I’m also aware of someone who has twice flown with United out of Heathrow in 2023, despite other travellers being told by the airline this isn’t possible.
 Perhaps try and make a booking, but there is a high likelihood that you will be denied.
 It’s not an ideal situation!

-There are also limited options for transporting pets in the hold with American airlines.
-Both Delta Cargo and United Airlines (through United PetSafe) have not accepted bookings for pets since 2020.
-It’s unclear if American Airlines Cargo is accepting pet bookings.
-There are some exceptions for active-duty US military and US State Department Foreign Service personnel travelling on official orders.
+Both Delta Cargo and United Airlines (through United PetSafe) have not accepted bookings for most pets since 2020 – although there are exceptions for active-duty US military and US State Department Foreign Service personnel travelling on official orders.

 Flying to the USA via Canada